fernanipmo/CFTIC-AZ900-Evidencia/EvidenciasPracticas_FPM.md

 ![10-Create_VM_with_PowerShell_08](Evidencia/10-Create_VM_with_PowerShell_08.png)

+![10-Create_VM_with_PowerShell_09](Evidencia/10-Create_VM_with_PowerShell_09.png)

 Create a resource group and virtual machine

-![10-Create_VM_with_PowerShell_09](Evidencia/10-Create_VM_with_PowerShell_09.png)

-Execute commands in the Cloud Shell

 ![10-Create_VM_with_PowerShell_10](Evidencia/10-Create_VM_with_PowerShell_10.png)